noi-techpark/odh-docs/source/domains.rst

    that can not be distributed under an open licence like, e.g., CC0
    |cc0| or CC-BY-SA |bysa|.
 Therefore, to allow the highest possible
-   data to be shared, an authentication mechanism has been implemented, to limit the access only to the |od| in the dataset.
+   data to be shared, an authentication mechanism has been implemented, to prevent access to the data in the datasets that has not yet been published as |od|\.
 Please refer to section :ref:`authentication` for details.

 Datasets in the Mobility Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~